theochem/horton/doc/user_postproc_aim.rst

-    One motivation for this consistency is that Hirshfeld-like partitioning schemes yield atoms-in-molecules that are maximally similar to the pro-atoms. [nalewajski2000]_ (Technically speaking, the sum over all atoms of the `Kullback-Leibler divergence
+    One motivation for this consistency is that Hirshfeld-like partitioning schemes yield atoms-in-molecules that are maximally similar to the pro-atoms. [nalewajski2000]_ (Technically speaking, the sum
+    of the `Kullback-Leibler divergence
     <https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence>`_
-    between the atom-in-molecule and pro-atom is minimized.)
+    between the atomic and pro-atomic densities for all the atoms is minimized.)
     This principle is (or should be) one of the reasons that Hirhsfeld-like charges are somewhat transferable between chemically similar atoms.
-You could hope that the Kullback-Leibler divergence is easier to minimize when the molecular and pro-atomic densities are computed as consistently as possible, hence with the same level of theory and basis set.
+You could hope that the Kullback-Leibler divergence is easier to minimize when the molecular and pro-atomic densities are computed as consistently as possible.
+Thus, using the same level of theory and basis set is advised.

-    Another motivation is that such consistency may result in, to some degree, cancellation of errors, when comparing Hirshfeld-like charges computed at different levels of theory.
-For example, it is found that Hirshfeld-I charges have only a small basis set dependence. [bultinck2007b]_ In this work, the molecular and pro-atomic densities were computed consistently.
+    Another motivation is that such consistency may (to some degree) result in, cancellation of errors, when comparing Hirshfeld-like charges computed at different levels of theory.
+For example, it is found that Hirshfeld-I charges have only a small basis set dependency based on [bultinck2007b]_.
+In this work, the molecular and pro-atomic densities were computed consistently.

-    At last, you could also argue that without the consistency in level of theory, there are so many possible combinations that it becomes impossible to make a well-motivated choice.
-Then again, this is a problem that computational chemists usually embrace with open arms in the hope that they will find a unique combination of levels of theory that turns out to be useful.
+    At the end, it can also be argued that without consistency in the level of theory, there are so many possible combinations that it becomes impossible to make a well-motivated choice.
+Then again, this is a problem that computational chemists usually embrace with open arms hoping that they will find a unique combination of levels of theory that turns out to be useful.

 **How can one generate Cube files with CP2K?**

-    Electron density cube files can be generated with CP2K by adding the following section to the CP2K the input file: `E_DENSITY_CUBE <http://manual.cp2k.org/trunk/CP2K_INPUT/FORCE_EVAL/DFT/PRINT/E_DENSITY_CUBE.html>`_.
+    Electron density cube files can be generated with CP2K by adding the following section to the CP2K input file: `E_DENSITY_CUBE <http://manual.cp2k.org/trunk/CP2K_INPUT/FORCE_EVAL/DFT/PRINT/E_DENSITY_CUBE.html>`_.